erikucenik/PersonalWebsiteDesign/README.md

 I also designed a favicon.
 It's just the profile picture I use pretty much everywhere (`media/profile_pic.png`) drawn schematically on Illustrator (`favicon.ai`).
 I played around with different colors and sizes for the background circle (`favicon_variations/`).
 Black looked really good but it was hard to distinguish when scaled to 32x32 pixels, so I ended up taking a shade of gray.

 I didn't want to design how math rendering would look, as I understand that adapting to the aesthetics of pre-existing technologies like [MathJax](https://www.mathjax.org/) is simply more efficient.
 Never forget Pareto's Principle.

+Update: the SQL database design can be found at [My DrawSQL account](https://drawsql.app/teams/uceniklabs/diagrams/personalwebsite).